-In other instances, society’s reaction may be creepy, like when a fat old guy gets caught checking out a college girl, or when a “dirty old man” hits on a girl old enough to be his daughter (or even granddaughter).
+In other instances, society’s reaction may be hostility, like when a fat old guy gets caught checking out a college girl, or when a “dirty old man” hits on a girl old enough to be his daughter (or even granddaughter).

-Well, a new study suggests women who date much older men have no “daddy” issues, and have the same type of attachment women in similar-age relationships have.
+A new study suggests women who date much older men have no “daddy issues,” and have the same type of attachment that women in similar-age relationships have.

 The common belief that the women who choose much older partners because of having “daddy issues” was unfounded in this study